databio/bedbase/docs/geniml/tutorials/create-consensus-peaks.md

 # How to assess new universe?

 So far you used many different methods for creating new universes.
 But choosing, which universe represents data the best can be challenging.
 To help with this decision we created three different metrics for assessing universe fit to the region collections: a base-level overlap score, a region boundary score, and a likelihood score.
 The two first metrics can be calculated separately for each file in the collections and than summarized.
 To calculate them you need raw files as well as the analyzed universe.
-It is also necessary to choose at least one metric out of : `--overlap`, `--distance`, `--distance-universe-to-file`, `--distance-flexible`, `--distance-flexible-universe-to-file` to be calculated.
+It is also necessary to choose at least one assessment metric to be calculated:

+* `--overlap` - to calculate base pair overlap between universe and regions in the file, number of base pair in only the universe, number of base pair in only the file, which can be used to calculate F10 score;
+* `--distance` - to calculate median of distance form regions in the raw file to the universe;
+* `--distance-universe-to-file` - to calculate median of distance form the universe to regions in the raw file;
+* `--distance-flexible` - to calculate median of distance form regions in the raw file to the universe taking into account universe flexibility;
+* `--distance-flexible-universe-to-file` - - to calculate median of distance form the universe to regions in the raw file taking into account universe flexibility.

 Here we present an example, which calculates all possible metrics for HMM universe:

 ```
  geniml assess-universe --raw-data-folder raw/ \